physbuzz/sicp/src/ch2/notes-ch2-2.md

 `(c (c 1 (c 2 (c 3 nil))) (c 4 (c 5 (c 6 nil))))`

-which is a list with a list as its first element, and the list 4,5,6 as the rest of it.
+which is a list with a list as its first element, and the elements 4,5,6 as the rest of it.

 #### Exercise 2.27